billmoser/MIDIMixD/README.md

 There also didn't seem to be a simple way to enable device selection from the MIDIMIX.
 So, keyboard shortcuts are your friend here.
 Once you've selected a track, if the device view does not already have the focus, hit `SHIFT-TAB` twice to set the focus.
 Then, you can use your left/right arrow keys to select the desired device.
 Once the focus has been set for a track, it will persist while selecting other tracks, until you shut down Live.
 As far as I can tell, Live does not save these settings when you exit the application.

 ## Notes
-The script assumes that the MIDIMIX is in factory default configuration.
+- **MIDIMIX configuration:** The script assumes that the MIDIMIX is in factory default configuration.
 If you've changed that, you'll need to update `elements.py` with the new `CC/NOTE` values.
+- **Live versions tested:**  Only tested on 11.3.13.

 ## Contributions
 If you have a worthwhile addition or enhancement, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".